HomeEduFest 2026

 EduFest 2026

-Our annual Learning & Teaching conference will be held the week of the 15th June 2026, bringing together a community of teaching and learning practice from across the University to celebrate, share, and showcase the exciting and innovative approaches that are taking place.
-The conference includes workshops, demonstrations, presentations and keynote speakers.
+Our annual Learning & Teaching conference was held the week of the 15th June 2026, which brought together a community of teaching and learning practice from across the University to celebrate, share, and showcase the exciting and innovative approaches that are taking place.
+The conference included workshops, demonstrations, presentations and keynote speakers.

 Keynote Speakers